How much will my project cost?

 Rush orders are accepted when time allows and are charged at premium rate.
 It is rare that I am able to take rush orders for new clients or designs that require digitizing, so if I do not reply to your rush request, you can safely assume I can not work on it.

-Though standard size names or monograms may only take 15 minutes to 30 minutes, I can not always work on one person's order if other people who brought work before are waiting for their work.
-Therefore, if I state that the turnaround at any given time is 6 weeks, it does not mean it takes that long to embroider a name.
+I can not always work on one person's order if other people who brought work before are waiting for their work.
+Therefore, if I state that the turnaround at any given time is 6 weeks, it does not mean it takes that long to embroider something.
 If you need an embroidered name done quickly, when inquiring, understand that it costs more for a rush order and be willing to pay for it.
 Thank you for understanding.